clEsperanto/pyclesperanto_assistant/README.md

 ```

 Afterwards, when executing `what_next()` in a cell, the cell will be replaced by suggestions derived from the [CLIJ online documentation](https://clij.github.io/clij2-docs/reference).
+For making good suggestions, it analyses the code in the notebook cell above.

 ## Installation